archko/AMupdf/README.md

 ### This is a pdf reader base on mupdf.

-how to use it.clone AMupdf.git.
+how to use it.
+clone AMupdf.git.
 cd to AMupdf dir:

 ```